-In 2002 Evolution Robotics introduced the Evolution Robotics Software Platform (ERSP) for mobile robots [6].
-It is a behaviour-based, modular and extensible software available for Linux and Windows systems.
+In 2002 Evolution Robotics introduced the Evolution Robotics Software Platform (ERSP) for mobile robots [8].
+It is a behavior-based, modular and extensible software available for Linux and Windows systems.
 The main components that are included are vision, navigation and interaction.

-In [7] a service robot for a biotechnological pilot laboratory is presented.
-The mobile platform of this robot is equal to parts of TASER which is presented in this paper.
-A seven degreesof-freedom arm is mounted on top of the mobile platform.
-The system is designed to take samples from a sampling device, handle a centrifuge, a fridge and other biotechnological equipment and fullfil the complete process of sample management.
-It releaves the personel of the laboratory of monotonous time consuming tasks.
+In [9] a service robot for a biotechnological pilot laboratory is presented.
+The mobile platform of this robot is equal to parts of our robot TASER.
+A seven degrees-of-freedom arm is mounted on top of the mobile platform.
+The system is designed to take samples from a sampling device, handle a centrifuge, a fridge and other biotechnological equipment and fulfill the complete process of sample management.
+It relieves the laboratory personnel of monotonous time-consuming tasks.
 Nevertheless it operates in a standard laboratory with standard equipment.
 An easy-to-use script language is proposed to define high-level work sequences.
-The scripts are parsed by the robot's control software and the robot fullfils the defined task.
+The scripts are parsed by the robot's control software and the robot fulfills the defined task.
 This encourages the idea of simplifying the programming of robots but lacks the flexibility of a widespread programming language including network programming for distributed systems.